BaoyingShan0/Compound-drought-and-heatwave-events-identification/README.md

 See the main.m file for an example to apply this identification method.

 ## Contact
-For any questions or feedback, please contact Baoying Shan at baoying.shan@ugent.be.
+For any questions or feedback, please contact Baoying Shan at baoying.shan@polimi.it.

 ## Citation
 Please cite this paper if you use this method: